Stack Builders logo

 };

 Now, what about the other access patterns?
 For example, ‘Get all products’ or ‘Get all products by make’.
-Here is where the sort key comes to help.
+Here is where the sort key comes in to help.

 1. SK: The sort key, this key is optional but helpful.
 Its function is to help sort and search through the table.
 So, to be able to get all the products or all the makes the sort key can contain the type of the item to be able to query them.
 Like this: